Injuries to the rotator cuff are pretty common, as the shoulder is supported by a relatively small muscle group and one that we use a lot.

 Book Your Appointment With Capitol Physical Therapy Today

-If you have been diagnosed with a rotator cuff tear, whether acute or chronic, then physical therapy will help you return to full strength, while alleviating your symptoms along the way.
+We can help you return to full strength while alleviating your symptoms along the way.

 If you are recovering from surgery, working with a physical therapist will speed up your recovery process.